sdcTools/.github/profile/README.md

 ### sdcSpatial
 [sdcSpatial](https://github.com/sdcTools/sdcSpatial) is an R-package to apply Statistical Disclosure Control methods to spatial data.
 In particular it offers methods for creating spatial density (raster) maps from (unprotected) point data.

+### AI-SDC
+[AI-SDC](https://github.com/AI-SDC) is the ACRO-family of tools for disclosure control of statistical outputs and of machine learning models